 Ratification of an Amendment to the U.S. Constitution by State Referenda

 (This review argues in favor of the case that state referenda can ratify a U.S. Constitutional Amendment.)

 The following table shows the six key enabling documents (with links) presented in this website: (more…)

 This flowchart show is an overview of how the Amendment advances from first step to ratification:

 Amendment advances are explained in a straightforward flowchart consisting of processing steps or activities (rectangular), decisions (diamonds), terminations (rounded rectangles), and arrows (flow lines).

 - The best path is to combine the Constitutional Authority of the States with that of the People by use of State Referendums.

 - A satisfactory and probably easier and faster path is to use State Initiatives to ensure State cooperation, followed by a Limited Article V Convention of the States.

-- The Amendment process fails if less than 34 States apply to Congress or if less than 38 States fail to ratify.
+- The Amendment process fails if less than 34 States apply to Congress or if less than 38 States ratify.

 The issue is that the Guarantee Clause might be used by opponents who might hold that it might Forbid Initiatives in a Republican form of Government